OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/storage/storage-import-export-tool-setup.md

 Parameters:

     /j:<JournalFile>
         - Required.
-Path to the journal file.
-A journal file tracks a set of drives and records the progress in preparing these drives.
-The journal file must always be specified.
+Path toohello journal file.
+A journal file tracks a set of drives and records hello progress in preparing these drives. hello journal file must always be specified.
     /logdir:<LogDirectory>
-        - Optional.
-The log directory.
-Verbose log files as well as some temporary files will be written to this directory.
-If not specified, current directory will be used as the log directory.
-The log directory can be specified only once for the same journal file.
+        - Optional. hello log directory.
+Verbose log files as well as some temporary files will be written toothis directory.
+If not specified, current directory will be used as hello log directory. hello log directory can be specified only once for hello same journal file.
     /id:<SessionId>
-        - Optional.
-The session Id is used to identify a copy session.
+        - Optional. hello session Id is used tooidentify a copy session.
 It is used to ensure accurate recovery of an interrupted copy session.
     /ResumeSession
         - Optional.
-If the last copy session was terminated abnormally, this parameter can be specified to resume the session.
+If hello last copy session was terminated abnormally, this parameter can be specified tooresume hello session.
     /AbortSession
         - Optional.
-If the last copy session was terminated abnormally, this parameter can be specified to abort the session.
+If hello last copy session was terminated abnormally, this parameter can be specified tooabort hello session.
     /sn:<StorageAccountName>
         - Required.
-Only applicable for RepairImport and RepairExport.
-The name of the storage account.
+Only applicable for RepairImport and RepairExport. hello name of hello storage account.
     /sk:<StorageAccountKey>
-        - Required.
-The key of the storage account.
+        - Required. hello key of hello storage account.
     /InitialDriveSet:<driveset.csv>
         - Required.
-A .csv file that contains a list of drives to prepare.
+A .csv file that contains a list of drives tooprepare.
     /AdditionalDriveSet:<driveset.csv>
         - Required.
-A .csv file that contains a list of additional drives to be added.
+A .csv file that contains a list of additional drives toobe added.
     /r:<RepairFile>
         - Required.
 Only applicable for RepairImport and RepairExport.
-          Path to the file for tracking repair progress.
+          Path toohello file for tracking repair progress.
 Each drive must have one and only one repair file.
     /d:<TargetDirectories>
         - Required.
 Only applicable for RepairImport and RepairExport.
-          For RepairImport, one or more semicolon-separated directories to repair;
+          For RepairImport, one or more semicolon-separated directories toorepair;
-          For RepairExport, one directory to repair, e.g. root directory of the drive.
+          For RepairExport, one directory toorepair, e.g. root directory of hello drive.
     /CopyLogFile:<DriveCopyLogFile>
         - Required.
 Only applicable for RepairImport and RepairExport.
-Path to the drive copy log file (verbose or error).
+Path toothe drive copy log file (verbose or error).
     /ManifestFile:<DriveManifestFile>
         - Required.
 Only applicable for RepairExport.
-Path to the drive manifest file.
+Path toohello drive manifest file.
     /PathMapFile:<DrivePathMapFile>
         - Optional.
 Only applicable for RepairImport.
-Path to the file containing mappings of file paths relative to the drive root to locations of actual files (tab-delimited).
+Path toohello file containing mappings of file paths relative toohello drive root toolocations of actual files (tab-delimited).
 When first specified, it will be populated with file paths with empty targets, which means either they are not found in TargetDirectories, access denied, with invalid name, or they exist in multiple directories.
-The path map file can be manually edited to include the correct target paths and specified again for the tool to resolve the file paths correctly.
+The path map file can be manually edited tooinclude hello correct target paths and specified again for hello tool tooresolve hello file paths correctly.
     /ExportBlobListFile:<ExportBlobListFile>
         - Required.
-Path to the XML file containing list of blob paths or blob path prefixes for the blobs to be exported.
-The file format is the same as the blob list blob format in the Put Job operation of the Import/Export Service REST API.
+Path toohello XML file containing list of blob paths or blob path prefixes for hello blobs toobe exported. hello file format is hello same as the blob list blob format in hello Put Job operation of hello Import/Export Service REST API.
     /DriveSize:<DriveSize>
         - Required.
-Size of drives to be used for export.
+Size of drives toobe used for export.
 For example, 500GB, 1.5TB.
           Note: 1 GB = 1,000,000,000 bytes
                 1 TB = 1,000,000,000,000 bytes
     /DataSet:<dataset.csv>
         - Required.
-A .csv file that contains a list of directories and/or a list files to be copied to target drives.
+A .csv file that contains a list of directories and/or a list files toobe copied tootarget drives.

     /silentmode
         - Optional.
-If not specified, it will remind you the requirement of drives and need your confirmation to continue.
+If not specified, it will remind you hello requirement of drives and need your confirmation toocontinue.

 Examples:

-    Copy a data set to a drive:
+    Copy a data set tooa drive:
     WAImportExport.exe PrepImport
         /j:9WM35C2V.jrn /id:session#1 /sk:VkGbrUqBWLYJ6zg1m29VOTrxpBgdNOlp+kp0C9MEdx3GEL
         xmBw4hK94f7KysbbeKLDksg7VoN1W/a5UuM2zNgQ== /InitialDriveSet:driveset1.csv
         /DataSet:data.csv

-    Copy another dataset to the same drive following the above command:
+    Copy another dataset toohello same drive following hello above command:
     WAImportExport.exe PrepImport /j:9WM35C2V.jrn /id:session#2 /DataSet:dataset2.csv

     Preview how many 1.5 TB drives are needed for an export job: